awesome121/RIP-daemon/README.md

 ## Configuration file
 Every router has a unique configuration file and unique router id.
 Its input ports should be distinct as well because this simulates differet address.
 The same reason applies to outputs, which is the input ports of its neighbors.
+Please see example below.

 **General Sytax:**
 ```